-If your home has the Nest Thermostat you have probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home has the Nest Thermostat you have probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 We are here to calm your fears!

-For more detailed instructions, go to their Nest Support page.
-For a more basic overview, keep on reading:
+For complete instructions, visit Nest Support page.
+For a more basic summary, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and going again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
+Nest recommends recharging and restarting your thermostat to rectify the issue and get it up and running again.

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi